 There are longer walks twice a month on the 1st and 3rd Saturdays, usually meet at the Centre at 10am for 10:15am departure.
 These Saturday walks are usually 8-12 miles in length, typically a bit shorter in winter.

-Bollington organises a very popular Walking Festival each year in the last week or so of September, with walks to suit all standards, from short on the level stroles, to 10+ miles day long hikes over the hills.
+Bollington organises a very popular Walking Festival each year in the last week or so of September but NOT in 2020!, with walks to suit all standards, from short on the level stroles, to 10+ miles day long hikes over the hills.

 There is plenty of guidance available for those who wish to walk independently of any organised walks: